• Skip to main content

 5. Click OK to save this setting.

-The above method hides zeros in Excel by changing the font colour of the cells that have zeros in them to white, which make these cells look blank.
+The above method hides zeros in Excel by changing the font color of the cells that have zeros in them to white, which make these cells look blank.

-3. Hide Zeros In Excel Using Background Colour
+3. Hide Zeros In Excel Using Background Color

-The above method to hide zeros in Excel by changing the font colour to white does not work if the cells in the worksheet have a coloured background.
+The above method to hide zeros in Excel by changing the font color to white does not work if the cells in the worksheet have a colored background.

-If you have a worksheet with coloured background, you can still hide zero values by following the steps below.
+If you have a worksheet with colored background, you can still hide zero values by following the steps below.

 1. Select the Portion of Data in which you want to Hide Zero Values.